-The Management's Discussion and Analysis of Financial Condition and Results of Operations, which follows, presents a review of the operating results of the Bank for the fiscal year ended June 30, 2019 ("fiscal 2019") and the fiscal year ended June 30, 2018 ("fiscal 2018").
+The Management's Discussion and Analysis of Financial Condition and Results of Operations, which follows, presents a review of the operating results of the Bank for the fiscal years ended June 30, 2020 ("fiscal 2020") and 2019 ("fiscal 2019").
 This discussion and analysis is intended to assist you in understanding the results of our operations and financial condition.
 You should read this discussion together with your review of the Bank's Financial Statements and related notes and other statistical information included in this report.